sass/sass/proposal/shared-resources.d.ts.md

     options?: StringOptions<'async'>
   ): Promise<CompileResult>;
 ```

-> For brevity in this draft, only `compile*` functions are shown here, but other root exports will also be present here as
+> For brevity in this draft, only `compile*` functions are shown here, but other
+> root exports will also be present here.

 #### dispose()